cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * Make the templates just a little prettier.
 Make them more modular.
 * Move calls to DbLogger close to where the write to the database is made.

+## Dealing with errors - A big question
+* What types of errors shold we recover from, when pushing?
+	* If the publication is rejected because the date is invalid, we should continue with other pubs.
+	* If the publication is rejected based on data syntax, what do we do?
+	* Is this a reason to push works individually, or as a group?
+	* How do we store the info from the failure?

 ## Real SOON
 * Remove the confusion in the purpose of the cache.
 	* Should we add methods for bare get/set of access tokens?